Davtheprog6790/Exercise-01b-Prompt-and-Response/README.md

-# Exercise-01b-Prompt-and-Response
+# Davtheprog6790/Exercise-01b-Prompt-and-Response
 Exercise for MSCH-C220, 26 August 2021

 A demonstration of this exercise is available at [https://youtu.be/O1lcQZpKMRM](https://youtu.be/O1lcQZpKMRM).

-This exercise is an opportunity for you to create your (perhaps) first program in Python.
-The purpose of this exercise is to make sure your python setup is working appropriately and then give you the first step toward completing Project 01.
+This exercise is an opportunity for you to create your (perhaps) first program in Phyton.
+The purpose of this exercise is to make sure your phyton setup is working appropriately and then give you the first step toward completing Project 01.

 First, Fork the repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-01b-Prompt-and-Response.